qkzk/fm/development.md

 - files with extension ending with _ or ~ are previewed normally. ranger and other file manager may append an '_' while copying, some image editor will append a ~ while editing the image.
 Thoses files should be previewed.
 - update zoxide when moving in a directory.
 Only works when logging is done.
 It may become configurable in a future version.
 - Confirmation menus (copy, move, delete, empty trash, bulk rename/create) are navigable : up, down, page up, page down, click, scroll wheel.
+- Color search results (/) with second colors of menu.
+Search results should be more visible

 ##### Bugfixes